thediymaker/pi_cluster/README.md

 8. Run "ssh-copy-id pi@pi_nodeXX" from the login node to setup passwordless ssh
 9. Run the ansible pi_login_node_setup.yml playbook
 10. Run the ansible pi_compute_node_setup.yml playbook

+To add additional nodes, add addtional nodes to the configuration and re-run.